 Receiving from God what He gives us is also another hallmark of humility.
 In verses 19-20a, Paul tells his readers he is “craning his neck” with anticipation about the fact that God will not let him down in his current circumstances.

-In fact, Paul willingly accepts whatever God has before him – life or death – he receives it from Him with the strong desire to glorify the Lord he loves and serves.
+Paul willingly accepts whatever God has before him – life or death – with confident expectation and a strong desire to glorify the Lord he loves and serves.

 The final characteristic of humility is to live it out.

 “No matter what” says Paul, “live or die, I want to glorify Jesus!”
 (Phil.1:20b)